Estimated reading time: 11 minutes

 - How We Designed Our Budget Step 7– Balancing

-- How We Designed Our Budget Step 8– Knowing our Coupon Savings
+- How We Designed Our Budget Step 8– Knowing Coupon Savings

-- How We Designed Our Budget Step 9– Reading Our Bills
+- How We Designed Our Budget Step 9– Reading Bills

 - How We Designed Our Budget Step 10– Projected Expenses

 Percentages May 2018

-Our savings of 31.79% include investments as well as any savings for this month based on the income of $8,788.66.
+Our savings of 31.79% include investments as well as any protection for this month based on the income of $8,788.66.

-We put money away for the projected expenses for things that need to be paid in the coming months.
+We put money away for the projected expenses that must be paid in the coming months.

 The other categories were reasonably standard this month, even if the Life Ratio is a little high and close to the maximum.

 All categories took 100% of our income, showing that all the money we earned for the month was accounted for.